Our calling as disciples of Jesus is to live a victorious life, a life where we live and reign over sin. (Romans 5:17)

 This exalted life is set aside for His disciples.
 If you hear Him calling you, do not harden your heart, but turn to God and give up your life in this world.
 Then you will find fellowship and brotherhood with other men and women who are longing for, and developing in, this same life!

 "Blessed are those who hunger and thirst for righteousness, for they shall be filled."
-Matt.
-5:6.
+Matthew 5:6.

 An excerpt taken from the article, "Be a Disciple of Jesus—a life of victory!"